tamnguyenbbt/Okapi/README.md

 * WaitUntilEnabled -> waits until the web element represented by TestObject being unabled.
 Relies on Selenium so this one does not work for all cases
 * WaitUntilClickable -> waits until the web element represented by TestObject being clickable.
 Relies on Selenium so this one does not work for all cases
 * WaitUntilVisible -> waits until the web element represented by TestObject being enabled and displayed.
 Relies on Selenium so this one does not work for all cases
+* GetLifespanInMilliseconds -> get life span of a web element, useful for elements which exist a short time, such as a validation error message
+*

 # ADVANCED USAGE
 ## Get text of a cell in a table